All Episodes

 You get the same answer.

-Nearbon is right.
+Nierbon is right.

-Executive director of the nonprofit Troops Direct, which provides medical, operational and canine support to our troops when they cannot get what they need from the U.S. government and the DOD.
+Executive Director of the nonprofit Troops Direct, which provides medical, operational, and canine support to our troops when they cannot get what they need from the U.S. government and the DOD.

 Why aren't the troops getting what they need?

-This is something that, in my opinion, and my experience in the military comes down to the academically non-operationally minded person that is concerned with numbers and not with effective warfighting.
+This is something that, in my opinion, and my experience in the military, comes down to the academically, non-operationally minded person that is concerned with numbers and not with effective warfighting.

 Go ahead.